 Why is Caregiving So Exhausting Even When You Love Your Parents?

 As a caregiver, you may have similar experiences.
 You empathize with other caregiving friends who are also running low on energy.
 Even when you love your parents, caregiving can be exhausting.
 Caregiving can also be gloriously rewarding.
-Is it possible to find a balance?
+How can caregivers find balance?

 Here are five insights based on my experience as a family and a professional caregiver that answer the question: “why is caregiving so exhausting even when you love your parents?
 By looking at interactions a little differently, caregivers can become more successful at managing stress, anxiety, and feelings of overwhelm.
 Caregiver support also lends a new perspective on why caregiving is so exhausting.